SFU-CMPT-201/lecture-notes/02-fork-exec-wait.md

   executed as it's gone from memory.
 * Write a program that creates a child process.
 The parent should call any one of `exec` functions that executes `ls -al`.
 Finish the program with a line that prints out a string.
+    * Which process(es) will execute the print-out line?
+Parent?
+Child?
+Both?
+Neither?

 ## Activity: `wait()`